The acquisition bolsters Vision Net’s data center offerings and expertise

 iConnect Montana was founded in 1999 by three Montana telephone cooperatives to provide neutral network connectivity and data center services for telecommunications, e-commerce, and Internet-based businesses.
 Data centers—also known as fiber hotels—allow businesses to enjoy the benefits of a carrier-grade central office-type facility without bearing the upfront costs of building and maintaining the associated infrastructure. iConnect Montana operates facilities in Billings, Helena and Missoula.

 Incorporated in 1995 by five Montana telephone cooperatives, Vision Net has a 27-year history of serving the needs of the Montana business community.
-Its telecommunications solutions include broadband network transport, internet services, design, and management of customized wide-area network (WAN) solutions, including SD-WAN, end-point, and network security products.
+Its telecommunications solutions include broadband network wholesale, internet services, design, and management of customized wide-area network (WAN) solutions, including SD-WAN, end-point, and network security products.
 Its connectivity expertise can be found across healthcare, education, banking and finance, engineering, and government.

 The move is the latest in a string of strategic endeavors undertaken by Vision Net to remain at the forefront of the telecom industry and ensure area businesses have access to the most innovative solutions available.
 For example, in recent years, it funded critical broadband fiber infrastructure in Helena and Billings.
 Likewise, it has focused heavily on its corporate culture, building a Montana-friendly workplace that inspires creativity, passion, and accountability.
 Jensen noted that iConnect Montana boasts this same Big Sky sensibility, an attribute his team found appealing.